 From the grey sky above, a single bird, one easily identified as a peregrine falcon, swooped down and made a perfect landing onto the top of the pillar, its talons gripping the stone as they would prey.
 Once it steadied itself, the magnificent avian raised itself up and folded its wings back, before looking toward a certain direction of the forest and letting out a loud, ear piercing cry that threatened to shatter the tranquility of the setting.
 Just as that cry was made, a single silhouette, one with the stature of a man, appeared from the direction that the falcon's cry echoed toward.

 Walking in a steady stride, the figure moved through the forest with the near presence of a ghost.
 The black and silver outlined uniform that he wore moved with his every step, from the perfectly polished black boots which dug into the dirt and grass to the kama that stretched from the waist down to the feet, gently whipping against both the wind and the stride.
-A cast silver tomoe emblem was held over his left breast, which indicated him a member of his faction's Knightmare Corps, while the black, duel silver line bearing epaulettes on his shoulders displayed his rank as a Captain.
-Furthermore, the black beret that he wore over his longer-than-average blonde hair, which itself bared a familiar silver "winged sword" sigil at its base, also indicated him as a member of a specialized unit, one whose name once lived in infamy.
+Two cast silver medals were held over the uniform's left breast, respectively designating him as a survivor of the Devastation and a veteran of the Black Rebellion, while the black, duel silver stripe bearing epaulettes on his shoulders displayed his rank as a Captain.
+Furthermore, the black beret that he wore over his longer-than-average blonde hair, itself bearing a familiar silver "winged sword" sigil at its base, also indicated him as a member of a specialized unit, one whose name once lived in infamy.

 All of these details taken it, it was obvious that this man was a soldier, yet in spite of how striking he looked in his black and silver garb, it seemed as though the uniform was foreign to him.
 The sigil on his beret especially seemed like the last thing anyone would have believed him to wear, especially when not too long ago he bore a certain golden cross as his own standard.
 Yet here he was, looking just as ready to march to war as he would have in the maroon uniform he once wore.